Count on Social Security Survivor Benefits To Protect Your Family

 Social Security Washington Public Affairs Specialist

 Tragedy strikes without warning.
+According to the U.S. Centers for Disease Control and Prevention, over 2.7 million people will die in the U.S. this year.
 For families who lose a wage earner, it can have a devastating financial impact in addition to the emotional one.

 The benefit amount your family is eligible for depends on your average lifetime earnings.
 The more you earned, the more their benefits will be.
 Check your Social Security Statement to see an estimate of survivors benefits we could pay.
 You can create a secure my Social Security account to access your Statement anytime and see an estimate of these benefits.